 an adorable boy too.

 Now that that's settled, Usaggie is 6.75 inches tall from the crown of her head down, but if I add in her ears she measures in at eight inches even.
-Here's how she compares in size to her PetWorks/Sekiguchi comrade Momoko, to Licca-chan, to Lottie, and to the ever-popular Barbie...or to Pilar in this case.
+Here's how she compares in size to her PetWorks/Sekiguchi comrade Momoko, to Raimei (one of my Licca-chan dolls), to Lottie, and to the ever-popular Barbie (Pilar in this case).
 Lottie is closest to Usaggie in size, and even she is a smidge taller if I don't count Usaggie's ears.

 pink and blue and marigold and other outrageous colors that living creatures are not supposed to come in (translucent!).
 Anywho, at the time I purchased Usaggie there were more realistic colors available, but I'm a sucker for a weird-looking doll so I chose the green morph.
 Hey, if I can have an orange Hujoo, a green Bobobie, and a purple witch, why not make a fell swoop with a green rabbit?
 Usaggie would also fit in well with a collection of anthro dolls, but I only have one.
 Here's how Usaggie looks with Pepper Parson.

 eyelashes or huge anime-style eyes, but my Usaggie has neither.
 Her eyes are almond-shaped and are mostly black, but with chocolate brown rims.
 I rather appreciate those rims, as they soften the edges of the eyes and prevent them from looking harsh against the vinyl.
 In addition to the eyes Usaggie has a nose and mouth, also painted in this chocolate brown shade.